-Posted on Nov 05 2007 by Alistair Barnett in Small Business Life
+Posted on Nov 05 2007 byin Small Business Life

 I’ve seen it over and over – small business owners who get nervous and uncomfortable when it’s time to assume the role of salesperson.
 Sales are the backbone of your company’s health, and most entrepreneurs are not trained sales professionals.
 In fact, most business owners are reluctant, resistant sales people, worried about being perceived as pushy, or worse yet, sleazy.
 As a result, they don’t get out and sell.